jsbisht/aws-developer-associate/cloud-front.md

 ---

+## Applying SSL certificate to custom domain

+Use ACM to apply SSL certificate to your custom domain.
+You need to be doing this while using `us-east-1` region selected in AWS.

+- You need have a hosted zone for this domain under Route53
+- To your Cloudfront distribution, do mapping to your custom domain by adding it as CNAME
+- Request certificate while specifying to fully qualified domain name same, which needs to match the CNAME you have added in Cloudfront distribution

+---

 ## Cloudfront and SNI

 Encryption start at TCP connection.
 Which is at a layer below the layer at which HTTP requests are made.